 How to bury your mother-in-law

 Your mother-in-law probably chased your tail during life.
-When she dies, do not think you are free at last.
-If you're looking for advice on how to ensure she doesn't haunt you anymore when she is dead, then this post is for you.
+But do not be so sure you are free once she is gone.
+If you are looking for advice on how to stop her spirit from haunting you after death, this blog post is for you.

-Here is a more than two-thousand-years-old suggestion in case you do not want any interference from her after her death.
-This advice comes from the terp dwellers (terps being artificial settlement mounds where Frisians were safe in flood times) of the region of Ostfriesland in Germany and the provinces of Friesland and Groningen in the Netherlands.
-After reading this post, you will tramp the soil carefully when you hike the Frisia Coast Trail.
-For sure, you will.
+Here is a piece of advice that is over two thousand years old—perfect if you would prefer no interference from her after death.
+It comes from the terp dwellers of old—those who built their homes on man-made mounds to stay safe from the floods—in what is now the region of Ostfriesland in Germany and the provinces of Friesland and Groningen in the Netherlands.
+After reading this blog post, you will tread more carefully on your hikes along the Frisia Coast Trail.
+That much is certain.

-First of all, cremation isn't an option.
-Only three cremations have been found in the salt-marsh area of the Netherlands.
-The common practice for the ancient people (i.e. Late Iron Age) of the north on the Wadden Sea coast was to leave the body somewhere on the tidal marshlands for scavengers.
-Mainly, it was to be eaten by their own, many and very big dogs.
-Dogs acted as the intermediary between the present and the afterlife (Nieuwhof 2015).
-Just like their cousins, the wolf, who were associated with savagery and death (Smeyers 2023).
+First of all, cremation was not an option.
+In fact, only three cremation burials have ever been found in the salt-marsh regions of the Netherlands.
+For the ancient peoples of the north—during the Late Iron Age along the Wadden Sea coast—the usual practice was to leave the body out on the tidal marshlands for scavengers.
+Most often, the body was meant to be consumed by their own dogs—large, numerous, and integral to the ritual.
+These dogs served as intermediaries between the world of the living and the afterlife (Nieuwhof 2015), much like their close relatives, the wolf, long associated with death and savagery (Smeyers 2023).

-The ancient salt-marsh funeral rites are, in a way, similar to those of the Tibetans today, where vultures fulfil this role of releasing the spirit from the body.
-Just like the Tibetans, the Frisians of northern Germany and the Netherlands had (nearly) no wood at their disposal to cremate bodies in the old days.
-The flat and barren tidal marshlands were too salty for trees.
-There was nearly no fresh water, and the area was regularly flooded by the sea.
-They had to find other ways to release the spirit from the flesh.
-Perhaps this is the shared reason behind these comparable rituals.
+The ancient salt-marsh funeral rites bear a certain resemblance to those practiced in Tibet today, where vultures take on the role of releasing the spirit from the body.
+Similarly, the Frisians of northern Germany and the Netherlands had little to no access to wood for cremation in ancient times.
+The flat, barren tidal marshlands were too salty for trees to grow, fresh water was scarce, and the sea regularly flooded the land.
+Faced with these harsh conditions, they had to find alternative ways to free the soul from the flesh.
+Perhaps this shared challenge explains the striking similarity between these distant yet comparable rituals.

-The Hounds of Hell - Many remains of buried dogs have been found in the terp soils, indicating that these animals had a special place within the community.
+The Hounds of Hell — Many remains of buried dogs have been found in the terp soils, indicating that these animals had a special place within the community.
 The size of the dogs was significant.
-The dog burials at Hogebeintum and Oosterbeintum were dogs that stood 70 centimeters at the withers (see categories 2 and 3 below).
+The dog burials at Hogebeintum and Oosterbeintum in the province of Friesland were dogs that stood 70 centimeters at the withers (see categories 2 and 3, below).
 The modern dog that comes closest is the Irish wolfhound.
 That dog is about 80 centimeters high.
 A dog the colonists of America took with them to fight wolves in the seventeenth century (Smeyers 2023).

 These big dogs are not comparable with the much smaller typical Frisian dog breeds today, the Frisian wetterhoun 'water hound' with its curly coat (see image below), and the (rare) Stabyhoun.
 Maybe their eyes still give away some of their ancestors.

-Since oak had to come from far inland, this was too much of a hassle.
-Thus, cremation was only reserved for special occasions or special individuals.
-One such exception was the cremation of Prince Hnaef of the Hocings (a Danish people) around the year 450.
-Hnaef was killed at the (former) mouth of the River Rhine in Frisia and burned on a pyre, as described in the Old English epic poem Beowulf.
-To learn more about this funeral, read our post Tolkien pleaded in favour of King Finn.
-An immortalized royal tragedy.
+Because oak had to be transported from far inland, obtaining enough of it was a major undertaking.
+As a result, cremation was reserved for special occasions or exceptional individuals.
+One notable exception was the cremation of Prince Hnaef of the Hocings, a Danish people, around the year 450.
+Hnaef was slain at the (former) mouth of the River Rhine in Frisia and burned on a funeral pyre, as recounted in the Old English epic poem Beowulf.
+To learn more about this royal funeral, read our blog post Tolkien Pleaded in Favour of King Finn: An Immortalized Royal Tragedy.

-The least invasive yet very effective option of the latter is to separate a foot from the body and bury it a meter or so beside the grave (see picture below).
-Note that she must not be able to reach her foot with her arms to prevent her from reconnecting it to her body.
-This way, she stays where she is buried, and you can relax.
+The least invasive—but surprisingly effective—method is to separate a foot from the body and bury it about a meter away from the grave (see picture below).
+Just make sure she cannot reach her foot with her arms—would not want her piecing herself back together like a creepy jigsaw puzzle.
+This way, she stays put where she is buried, and you get to relax in peace.

 Finally, have some well deserved peace!